Clouds Rest hike.

 Hiking to Clouds Rest from Yosemite Valley is a strenuous but incredibly rewarding adventure.

-The journey begins at the Happy Isles Trailhead, following the iconic Mist Trail or the John Muir Trail past Vernal and Nevada Falls.
+The journey begins at the Mist Trail / John Muir Trail Trailhead near Happy Isles.
+Follow the iconic Mist Trail (or the John Muir Trail) past Vernal and Nevada Falls.

 From there, you continue ascending through Little Yosemite Valley, eventually merging with the trail coming from Tenaya Lake.